 Asbestos exposure is, at least for the most part, associated with industrial jobs, such as construction, chemical plants, and factory workers.
-Yet, post office workers are among the numerous workers who’ve faced asbestos exposure in the past.
-Some post office workers continue to face the problem today, and are regularly put at risk of developing life-threatening illnesses.
+Yet, post office workers are among the workers who’ve faced asbestos exposure in the past.
+Some post office workers continue to face the problem today, and regularly put at risk of developing life-threatening illnesses.

 If you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 The EPA and Post Offices